Succeeding in eCommerce PPC doesn’t merely involve selling quality products.

 Let’s get the obvious tactics out of the way first!
-Different types of ads offer different features and serve different purposes.
+Different types of Google Shopping ads offer different features and serve different purposes.
 Google Shopping Ads allow you to showcase your products and directly encourage users to purchase them.
 They also have a relatively strong chance of showing up as sponsored links when users perform relevant Google searches.
-Naturally, they’re ideal for eCommerce.
+Naturally, they’re ideal for eCommerce PPC.

-Depending on the nature of your business, some of your products may be more popular among customers during specific times of year.
-For example, if you’re marketing an apparel brand, you shouldn’t expect your winter coats to typically sell best in summer.
+Depending on the nature of your business, some of your products may be more popular among customers during specific times of the year.
+For example, if you’re a digital marketing /PPC marketing apparel brand, you shouldn’t expect your winter coats to typically sell best in summer.

 That’s a basic example.
-The main point to keep in mind, though, is that you want to be prepared to leverage seasonal trends instead of scrambling to make seasonally-appropriate ads at the last minute.
-That means even when it’s not winter, you should be developing ads for the products that sell best in winter.
+The main point to keep in mind, though, is that you want to be prepared to leverage seasonal trends instead of scrambling to make seasonally-appropriate Google Shopping ads at the last minute.
+That means even when it’s not winter, you should be developing Google Shopping ads for the products that sell best in winter.
 You can always make minor changes later before publishing them.

-Most marketers understand the value of using the right keywords when designing ads for Google.
-However, while including the “right” keywords in your descriptions and ad copy is important, it’s also smart to specify any negative keywords you wish to associate with your ad.
+Most marketers understand the value of using the right keywords when designing PPC ads/PPC advertising for Google.
+However, while including the “right” keywords in your descriptions and ad copy is important, it’s also smart to specify any negative keyword’s you wish to associate with your ad.

-Negative keywords help you boost sales by telling Google’s algorithm what you’re not offering.
-This minimizes the chances of users with little interest in your products seeing your ads, thus allowing you to optimize your budget.
+Negative keyword’s help you boost sales by telling Google’s algorithm what you’re not offering.
+This minimizes the chances of users with little interest in your products seeing your ads, thus allowing you to optimize your paid search budget.

 With each year, it becomes increasingly common for online shoppers to browse eCommerce sites and make purchases via mobile devices.
 Remember this when designing your ads.
-At least some of your ads should be designed specifically for customers shopping on smartphones and small tablets.
+At least some of your PPC ads/PPC advertising should be designed specifically for customers shopping on smartphones and small tablets.

 There are various ways you can incorporate mobile-friendly elements into your ad designs.
 The specific choices you make will at least to some degree depend on what you’re selling.
 In general, ads that are designed to look impressive and clean on mobile devices strike a balance between catching a user’s attention with vibrant imagery without overwhelming them.
 For example, an ad featuring a large chunk of text may be somewhat difficult to read on a small mobile screen.
 Mobile-friendly ads should instead be designed to convey essential information efficiently and clearly.
 As always, you should also A/B test different ads to get a better sense of which yield higher levels of engagement with mobile device users.

-You may already appreciate the importance of creating ads to highlight sales when you plan on running them.
+You may already appreciate the importance of creating PPC ads/PPC advertising to highlight sales when you plan on running them.
 A general rule of thumb that tends to hold true states that when potential customers are told they can save money if they act fast, they’re more inclined to make purchases.

 However, along with buying items when they’re on sale, your customers may be able to save money in various other ways when buying your products.
 Perhaps if they spend a certain amount of money they’re rewarded with a discount.
 Maybe you offer discounts to users when they sign up for your email list.
 Or, you might have a customer loyalty program that allows repeat customers to save money.